 Companies handling cryptocurrencies like Bitcoin and the ones that offer services for them have been long embroiled in struggles to keep up the relationship with traditional financial institutions like banks due to their alleged links with money laundering as well as some other kinds of illegal activities related to money.
 This undertaking is also hailed to be a test of regulators’ comfort with digital assets while they struggle with the concerns of financial crime.

 He insisted that since the bank applied initially last May, it underwent a number of rounds of “constructive dialogue” with the regulators of UK, the Prudential Regulation Authority and Financial Conduct Authority.
-“Thus far, the regulators have not raised any red flags,” he said.
+He said, “Thus far, the regulators have not raised any red flags.”

 Even businesses like Coinbase that is touted to be among the largest exchanges of cryptocurrencies is supported by renowned investors like Andreessen Horowitz but has toiled hard to consolidate the banking relationships across the UK.